 Exercise stress test

-During a stress test, the doctor aims to find out the patient’s heart rate, blood pressure, breathing, and how tired they feel under different levels of physical activity.
+During a stress test, the doctor will aim to determine the person’s heart rate, blood pressure, breathing, and how tired they feel during different levels of physical activity.

 Here is a step-by-step description of what happens during a stress test using a treadmill:

-- The treadmill starts to move, and the patient walks slowly
+- As the treadmill starts to move, the person will walk slowly.

-If patient has any of the following signs or symptoms, the doctor will stop the test:
+If the person experiences any of the following, the doctor might stop the test:

 - chest pain